parallel-fs-utils/fs-drift/README.md

 -f|--max-files

-Set a limit on the maximum number of files that can be accessed by fsstress.
+Set a limit on the maximum number of files that can be accessed by fs-drift.
 This allows us to run tests where we use a small fraction of the filesystem's space.
 To fill up a filesystem, just specify a --max-files and a mean file size such that the product is much greater than the filesystem's space.

 -s|--max-file-size-kb